smartuni/RIOTNerf/README.md

 replace YOURMESSAGEHERE with text that indicates what changes you had made.

-Finnaly push to the remote using
+Finally push to the remote using

 ## git push origin master